- A Superb Baroque: Art in Genoa, 1600–1750 (Postponed)

 Among the drawings and prints featured are many by the same artists who executed the paintings and objects, with some connected to them.
 These works reveal the striking characteristics of Genoese draftsmanship: complex techniques, pictorial elaboration, and autonomous function.
 In fantasy and fluency, the etchings—particularly those of Castiglione and

 The exhibition is curated by Jonathan Bober, Andrew W. Mellon Senior Curator of Prints and Drawings, National Gallery of Art; Piero Boccardo, Superintendent of the City Collections of Genoa; and Franco Boggero, director, historic and artistic heritage section, Soprintendenza Archeologia, Belle Arti e Paesaggio, Genoa.

 Organization: The exhibition is organized by the National Gallery of Art, Washington, and the Scuderie del Quirinale, Rome, with special cooperation from the City and Museums of Genoa.

 Sponsors: The exhibition is made possible by the Robert Lehman Foundation.
 Additional funding is provided by The Exhibition Circle of the National Gallery of Art.
-It is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Passes: Admission is always free and passes are not required.